bjmorgan/bsym/README.md

 # bsym - a Basic Symmetry Module in Python

 This library has been written to identify symmetry inequivalent arrangements of objects on an arbitrary lattice.
-Its initial application was the enumeration of atom configurations on crystalline surfaces, described in [this publication][LTO surfaces paper].
+Its initial application was the enumeration of atom configurations on crystalline surfaces, described in [this publication][LTO surfaces paper]\[1\].

 Source code is available as a git repository at [https://github.com/bjmorgan/bsym][github]